- Smart Contracts

 A static contract is a legal contract similar to that which one would enter into today for the undertaking of a scope of work, to enter into a non-disclosure agreement, or to manage the sale of an off-chain asset that has not been tokenized.
 A static contract uses the Static Contract Formation action.

 The static contract framework simply provides an easy and low-cost way for inscribing the details of these contracts onto the public ledger so the contracting parties benefit from the value of the Bitcoin network.
 Static contracts require only a single action to be established and do not require a Tokenized smart contract to operate.
-Each of the contracting parties simply sends a small amount of Bitcoin back to themselves all on the same transaction that has the static contract formation action in it, to allow for their signatures (intention) to be recorded to the contract.
+Each of the contracting parties adds a signed input to the same transaction that has the static contract formation action in it, to allow for their signatures (intention) to be recorded to the contract.

 The Tokenized Protocol ensures that all valid contracts follow the principles and conventions of contract law.
 While there is some variation worldwide the basic core concepts of a contract are fairly universal.
 For the purposes of the analysis in this document, the Tokenized Protocol has been examined using Australian contract law as the model, which is based on English common law.
 Contract administrations should always seek proper legal advice to ensure that they comply with the laws in their jurisdiction.

 There are five essential elements necessary for legally binding Contract Formation: